 Foreign companies that do not have a PE in Oman for tax purposes and that derive income from Oman in the nature of the following are subject to WHT at 10% of gross income from such sources:

-- Dividends and Interest (temporarily suspended for three years with effect from 6 May 2019 by a Royal Directive).
+- Dividends and interest (temporarily suspended for three years with effect from 6 May 2019 by a Royal Directive).
 The current suspension is now superseded by incentives announced under the Economic Stimulus Plan as part of Oman Vision 2040.
-This is a 5-year suspension valid until 2024.
+This is a five-year suspension valid until 5 May 2024.

 - Consideration for research and development.